stefan-mcf/bank-marketing-prediction/README.md

 - **Model extensions** — explore tree-based ensembles (Random Forest, XGBoost) or non-linear classifiers (SVM) for further gains
 - **Deployment** — package the pipeline with `scikit-learn`'s `Pipeline` and export for API or batch inference

-These steps reflect real-world considerations in applied ML, especially in imbalanced domains like banking and fintech.